Overwhelmed? Apply Temporary Constraints.

 Apply a temporary constraint:

-"If I could only teach 3 concepts or skills, what must I teach?"
+“If I could only teach 3 things, what must I teach?”

-As I write down the 3 things, I may even come up with more than 3, but at least by answering the question, I've gotten unstuck.
+As I write down the 3 things, I might even come up with more than 3… but at least by answering the question, I’ve gotten unstuck!

-If I come up with too many ideas, I can further apply a constraint, and limit it to the 3 best things to teach.
+If I come up with too many ideas, I can further apply a constraint, and limit it to the 3 best things to teach, or the 3 things that seem most relevant to my clients now.

 This is applying a quantity constraint.

-Another way to apply the quantity constraint is if you're overwhelmed with your to-do list.
+Another example — what if you’re overwhelmed with your to-do list?

 “If I can only accomplish 3 things today, what must those 3 things be?”

-Then get to work on just those 3 things... one step at a time.
+Then get to work on only those 3 things… one step at a time!

-Once you complete those 3 things, you can then ask the same question again, to bring focus to another 3 important tasks.
+Once you complete those 3 things, you can then ask the same question again, to bring focus to another 3 relevant tasks.

-In a presentation I'm giving, I'm feeling stuck about planning the beginning.
-Apply a temporary constraint:
+In a presentation I’m giving, I’m feeling stuck about how to begin it.
+I can apply the time constraint:

 “Since I only have 10 minutes to start the presentation well, what must those 10 minutes contain?”

-In your everyday work, if you find yourself procrastinating due to how big a project feels to you, then do this:
+If in your everyday work, you find yourself procrastinating due to how big a project feels:

-Set a 10 minute timer on your phone or use this site -- e.ggtimer.com/10minutes -- and simply take the next step in that project, whatever you know to do.
+Set a 10 minute timer on your phone, or go to e.ggtimer.com/10minutes — and simply take the next step in that project.
+In those 10 minutes, do what you simply can do.

-In terms of the big picture, I've even applied the time constraint to the topic of life purpose:
+I’ve even applied the time constraint to a big topic like life purpose…

 “If I had only 1 year left to do my best work, what would I most want to accomplish?”

-I expect to live longer than that (I hope!) — but at least by answering the question, I've gotten more focused on my most important work.
+I expect to live longer ;-) but by answering the question, I’ve gotten more focused on my most important work.

 A third way: quality constraints.

-For example, if I am feeling overwhelmed about writing a marketing campaign, I can apply the quality constraint:
+For example, if I am feeling overwhelmed about writing a marketing post about my offer, I can apply the quality constraint:

-"If I was speaking to just 1 type of person — the most ideal person I serve in my business — what would I say to that specific person?
-What's 1 thing they most need to hear from me?"
+“If I was speaking to just 1 type of person — the most ideal person for this offer — what would I say to them?
+What’s 1 thing they most need to hear from me?”

 If dealing with a difficult situation, a quality constraint might be:

-"What would wisdom / courage / kindness do in this situation?" (pick one quality to ask yourself about.)
+“What would wisdom / courage / kindness do in this situation?” (choose one quality to ask yourself about.)

 A whimsical example…